You are currently viewing Texas Energy Crisis a Warning for Michigan

 All of Michigan’s utilities have publicly committed to switching their generation fleets to rely on far more than the mandated 15% renewable requirements.
 Therefore, the state’s legislators should feel comfortable rescinding the renewable energy standard.
 They can then adopt a reliable energy standard that requires any new electricity generation source be fully dispatchable.
 That is, ratepayers can rely on new electricity sources being constructed in the state to be available when they are needed, instead of only when the wind is blowing or the sun is shining.

-To ensure Michigan residents do not suffer the same sort of power outages that Texans and Californians are enduring during extreme weather, we urge the Legislature to pass legislation that will require any new generation facilities that are approved for construction meet this basic dispatchability requirement.
+To protect Michigan residents from the outages Texans and Californians face during extreme weather, we urge the Legislature to require that all new generation facilities meet a basic dispatchability standard before approval.

 Sincerely,